Victor Moses

-Victor Moses (born 12 December 1990) is a Nigerian professional footballer who last played as a winger for club Luton Town.
+Victor Moses (born 12 December 1990) is a Nigerian professional footballer who plays as a winger for Kazakhstan Premier League club Kaisar.
 He has also been deployed as a wing-back at times during his career.

 Moses began his career in the Championship with Crystal Palace, before his performances caught the eye of Wigan Athletic, where he made his Premier League debut in 2010.
 After two years, his game had improved to the extent that European champions Chelsea were interested, and he signed for them in the summer of 2012.
 Despite ten goals in all competitions during his first season, he spent his second season on loan to Liverpool, his third on loan at Stoke City and his fourth on loan at West Ham United.
 Moses was recalled to Chelsea for the 2016–17 season where he made 34 appearances as Chelsea won the Premier League.
 After failing to impress during the next campaign, Moses spent subsequent loan spells with Fenerbahçe, Inter Milan and Spartak Moscow in the following seasons.

 Born in Nigeria, Moses represented England youth teams at under-16, under-17, under-19 and under-21 levels, but opted to play for Nigeria as opposed to being fully capped for England.
 He made his debut for the Nigerian senior team in 2012 and earned 38 caps and scored 12 times before retiring from international matches in 2018.
 He played in Nigeria's winning campaign at the 2013 Africa Cup of Nations, as well as the campaign in the 2014 FIFA World Cup and the 2018 FIFA World Cup.

 Club career

 Early life and career

-Moses was born in Kaduna, to the son of a Christian pastor.
-When he was 11, his parents were killed in religious riots in Kaduna when rioters invaded their home.
-Moses was playing football in the street at the time.
-A week later, after being hidden by friends, his relatives paid for him to travel to the UK to claim asylum.
+Moses was born in Kaduna, Nigeria to the son of a Christian pastor.
+When he was 11, Moses’ parents were killed in the city’s religious riots during a home invasion.
+He was playing football in the street at the time.
+A week later, after being hidden by friends, Moses’ relatives paid for him to travel to the UK to claim asylum.
 He was placed with a foster family in South London.
-He attended Stanley Technical High School (now known as the Harris Academy) in South Norwood.
-Scouted playing football in the local Tandridge League for Cosmos 90 FC, Crystal Palace approached him, with the club's Selhurst Park stadium just streets away from his school.
+Moses attended Stanley Technical High School (now known as the Harris Academy) in South Norwood.
+Whilst playing football in the local Tandridge League for Cosmos 90 FC, Moses was scouted by Crystal Palace.
+The club's Selhurst Park stadium was just streets away from his school.

-Offered a place in the Eagles' academy, Palace recommended him to the fee-paying Whitgift School in Croydon, where former Arsenal and Chelsea star Colin Pates was coaching the school football team.
+Offered a place in the Eagles' academy, Palace recommended Moses to the fee-paying Whitgift School in Croydon, where former Arsenal and Chelsea star Colin Pates was coaching the school football team.
 Moses first came to prominence at 14 after scoring 50 goals for Palace's under-14s side.
 Playing for three years at both Whitgift and Palace, Moses scored over 100 goals as well as helping Whitgift win many School Cups, including a National Cup where Moses scored all five goals in the final against Healing School of Grimsby at the Walkers Stadium, Leicester.